wung-s/doc.sitespeed.io/documentation/docker/index.md

 ## Running in Docker
-The simplest way to run is like this (fetching the box with Chrome and Firefox):
+The simplest way to run is like this fetching the box with Chrome and Firefox:

 ~~~ bash
 sudo docker run --privileged --rm -v "$(pwd)":/sitespeed.io sitespeedio/sitespeed.io sitespeed.io -u http://www.sitespeed.io -b chrome